 Through a faith-based, social strategies and solutions for socio-economic change and management

 The focus of providing compassionate care to the homeless never sleeps.
 We live each day to reach in and mine the incredible potential we believe lies within the lives of at-risk homeless youth and adults – helping them reach their goals, realize their dreams and achieve their destiny.
-This SP is to have the integrity, value and passion to realistically dream big with one principle focus; to help change the lives of homeless children, youth, and adults and give hope to the hopeless so they can dream again.
+This Strategic Plan (SP) is to have the integrity, value and passion to realistically dream big with one principle focus; to help change the lives of homeless children, youth, and adults and give hope to the hopeless so they can dream again.
 This SP wants to zealously protect and pursue all people, of all races and all faiths, with a purpose and vision, grounded in compassion and servant hood.
 We believe the needs of others come first.
 We believe in being courageous in our work and accomplishing the extraordinary.
 We believe that we must put ourselves in another person’s world so that no need is overlooked.
 We believe in working together as a team, bonded together by loyalty, trust and accountability.
 We believe in being truthful in what we promise, and diligent in what we deliver.
 We believe in managing our business with skill, openness and stewardship to ensure our integrity.
 We believe in celebrating the joy of serving others, the passion of vision and the fun of accomplishment.

 1.0 SP FOR PROFESSIONAL SERVICES